NewChromantics/PopMovieTexture_Release/Readme.md

 + Very precise sync to allow synchronisation with external audio (as well as sync with audio in movies)
 + Performance graph textures which show lag in decoding & aid debugging
 + Audio visualisation to aid audio debugging
-+ NO additional DLL's required.
++ NO additional DLL's/runtimes required.
+Edit: Windows now bundles Directx shader compiler for 32 & 64bit.
 + Works in editor!
 + Lots of options for tweaking performance & specific video problems
 + Not limited to one video at a time
 + Synchronised .srt(subtitle file) parser.
 + Can Enumerate sources to list all videos, cameras, devices, windows that can be used with the plugin
-+ Can be used independently of unity with the C interface or as an osx framework (enquire within for details)
++ Can be used independently of unity with the C interface or as an osx framework (enquire for details)
 + Various image format support (GIF, TGA, PNG, BMP, PSD)
 + Realtime Window capture on windows & osx